andotherstuff/garland-protocol/garland-v0.1.md

     └───────────────┘ └───────────────┘
 ```

 This structure provides several important properties.
-Any node's hash authenticates its entire subtree-if an attacker modifies any descendant, the hashes will not match during traversal.
+Any node's hash authenticates its entire subtree: if an attacker modifies any descendant, the hashes will not match during traversal.
 The structure can be verified incrementally; a client can validate a path from root to a specific file without fetching the entire tree.
 Unchanged subtrees share storage; updating one file doesn't require re-uploading siblings.

 ### 8.3 Path Resolution